SURGroup/UQpy/docs/source/samplemethods_doc.rst

 Latin Hypercube Sampling
 ----

 The ``LatinHypercubeSampling`` class generates random samples from a specified probability distribution(s) using Latin hypercube sampling.
-LHS has the advantage that the samples generated are uniformly distributed over each marginal distribution.
-LHS is perfomed by dividing the range of each random variable into N bins with equal probability mass, where N is the required number of samples, generating one sample per bin, and then randomly pairing the samples.
+LatinHypercubeSampling has the advantage that the samples generated are uniformly distributed over each marginal distribution.
+LatinHypercubeSampling is perfomed by dividing the range of each random variable into N bins with equal probability mass, where N is the required number of samples, generating one sample per bin, and then randomly pairing the samples.

 Adding New Latin Hypercube Design Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``LatinHypercubeSampling`` class offers a variety of methods for pairing the samples in a Latin hypercube design.
+These are specified by the `criterion` parameter (i.e. Random, Centered, MaxiMin, MinCorrelation).
+Each one of the Criteria classes can be found in ``latin_hypercube_criteria`` folder, with the ``Criterion`` baseclass defining their common interface.
+As a result, adding a new method is straightforward.
-These are specified by the `criterion` parameter (i.e. 'random', 'centered', 'minmax', 'correlate').
-However, adding a new method is straightforward.
-This is done by creating a new method that contains the algorithm for pairing the samples.
-This method takes as input the randomly generated samples in equal probability bins in each dimension and returns a set of samples that is paired according to the user's desired criterion.
-The user may also pass criterion-specific parameters into the custom method.
-These parameters are input to the ``LHS`` class through the `**kwargs`.
+This is done by creating a new class that implements the ``Criterion`` abstract baseclass.
+The base class requires the creation of a ``generate_samples`` method that contains the algorithm for pairing the samples.
+This method retrieves the randomly generated samples generated in the baseclass in equal probability bins in each dimension and returns a set of samples that is paired according to the user's desired criterion.
+The user may also pass criterion-specific parameters into the ``__init__`` method of the generated class.
 The output of this function should be a numpy array of at least two-dimensions with the first dimension being the number of samples and the second dimension being the number of variables .
 An example user-defined criterion is given below:

 >>> class UserCriterion(Criterion):